 It’s that time of year again – time for Harry Potter crafting here on the blog!
 Every year at the end of July, I celebrate my love for Harry Potter with themed projects and tutorials!
 This year I’ve cooked up some fun new ones I am excited to share with you – starting with these DIY Harry Potter Notepads!
-This week was also the beginning of the Happy Harry Potter Series over at Rae Gun Ramblings.
-For two weeks, bloggers from all over the blogosphere share their Harry Potter crafts in this fun series.
-Plus, there is a huge giveaway!

 Today’s craft is a great DIY that makes a wonderful gift for any Potterhead!
 The best part – it’s a free printable!!
 I love making mini notepads and wanted to put a Harry Potter spin on them featuring the Hogwarts houses.
 There are free printables for Gryffindor, Slytherin, Hufflepuff and Ravenclaw.
 I even included two for Ravenclaw with both color schemes associated with the House – blue and bronze (books) and blue and silver (movies).

-These take very few supplies and are designed to fit around 3″ x 5″ notepads.
+They are designed to fit around 3″ x 5″ notepads.
 They are a great way to show off your house pride!
 Below is the tutorial and you’ll find the free printables at the end of this post!